 Go into your preferred organization.

-Click your user icon in the top right, and then click the ellipses (...) and select User settings.
+Click your user icon and then click the ellipses (...) and select User settings.

 From the User settings menu, click Profile.
 Your profile page appears.

 Click Authorizations.
 The Authorized OAuth Apps page appears.

 Click the link to register a new app.
 A form appears asking for your company and application information.

 Fill out the fields and checkboxes with the corresponding values currently displayed in your Terraform Cloud browser tab.
 Terraform Cloud lists the values in the order they appear and includes controls for copying values to your clipboard.
 Here is an example: